I had just finished a piece of work on this my third day of my new role when I was given a form to sign.

 Tress office in Port Melbourne is some 3km west of mine South Melbourne and it takes a mere 7-9 minutes to drive from one to the other.
 So driving in makes sense for the both of us.
 I said to her this morning it feels like back in the early 1990’s all over again when newly married, we’d both drive to/from Klang to KL every day for work, in the same car.
 She said we’d come a big circle.

-I’d left the roundabouts which in many ways characterised my sojourn to Canberra and now here in the southern fringe of Melbourne CBD, a sense of deja vu creeps in to invoke sentiments still in search of the appropriate words to describe how I feel.
+I’d left the roundabouts which in many ways characterised my sojourn to Canberra and now here in the southern fringe of Melbourne CBD, a sense of deja vu creeps in to evoke sentiments still in search of the appropriate words to describe how I feel.
 I’m grateful for the opportunity and certainly for the work, to which I must now return.